jkuusto/rpg-random-encounters/README.md

 11. Rewrite or delete encounters by clicking the appropriate button next to the entry
 12. Add new encounters by clicking Add new encounter on the bottom of a table
+13. You may delete your account on the dashboard by clicking Delete Account

 ## Legal